 Equipment Use and Safety

-Under equipment safety, there are three critical factors to consider:
+Under equipment safety, there are three critical factors to consider for warehouse safety:

 - LOCKOUT-TAGOUT PROCEDURES: Some of the essential lockout-tagout systems you should maintain is ensuring that the machines are entirely shut off before doing any maintenance/repair practice.